 Starting at the end of 2021, the new Viessmann Energy Management will enable the charging of e-cars to also be optimized based on weather data, the status of the vehicle battery, the current photovoltaic power generation and according to user preferences.
 In the process, users will be able to choose whether to use only self-generated electricity from the photovoltaic system or the power-generating heating system, or also to use energy from the power grid to charge their cars.

 ViShare is also the efficient solution for customers who want to continue to operate photovoltaic systems in a cost-effective manner and with the legal security they need even after the subsidies expire for their systems.
 For thousands of operators of these systems, 2021 will mark the end of an era: the 20-year-old subsidy provided under the German Renewable Energy Sources Act (EEG) is set to expire, as are the currently attractive feed-in rates for electricity generated by the operators themselves.
 Viessmann’s Integrated Solution Offering provides the best conditions for continued operation – through the Vitocharge VX3 modular electricity storage system, for example – and with ViShare’s cost-effective electricity rates.
-With the ViShare flat rate for electricity, operators receive six cents for each kilowatt hour that they feed into the grid this year.
+With the ViShare Pro Tariff for electricity, operators receive six cents for each kilowatt hour that they feed into the grid this year.

 Special focus topics on July 21

 The Viessmann online event to be held at 4:30 p.m. on July 21 will also offer all interested parties a TechTalk on “Heating with electricity – when does it make sense?”
 How can I use electricity to inexpensively heat my home?
 What is the best electric heating system?
 How much power is consumed by electrical heating?
 What costs are associated with it?
 And does the operation of such a heating system have any future at all?
 Visitors will be provided with answers to these and other crucial questions relating to all aspects of “heating with electricity.”